MarkMindCkm/obsidian-markmind/README.md

       - `CTRL/CMD + P`, click `set up pdfjs plugin path`
    - On Mac `Command + Shift+ .` to show the hidden folder, extract `pdfjs` folder to `.obsidian` folder
    - Restart Obsidian
-2. Open settings tab for MarkMind and set the PDF plugin path
-   - For example: `D:\plugins\PDFJS`
 3. Ensure these folders are present in PDFJS folder (VaultLocation\.obsidian\PDFJS):
    - build
    - epub